lagdotcom/forth2068/readme.md

 ## Word implementation

 Y? means it's a Spectrum-specific implementation, so it needs replacing.
+Y! means it's implemented but not to specification.
 N\* means it's not implemented but is trivial to add in FORTH alone.

 | Word        | ?   | Set      | Stack Effect                     | Comment                                       |